lexlex47/timesheet/README.md

 - System

-1.  a controller for Entry
+1.  a controller for Entries
 2.  a model for Entry
 3. Entry have: date, start time, finish time, total amount
-4.  some customize lib classes for caculate
+4.  some customize lib classes
 5.  two simple frontend pages: index and new
-6.  validation for input in backend
+6.  validation for input data in backend

 - Controller and Model